odoo/documentation/accounting/bank/feeds/paypal.rst

 **Paypal balance** account.

-Once everything is done, you should see your PayPal transactions right in Odoo and you can start reconciling your payments.
+Once everything is done, you should see your PayPal transactions right in Twenty20 and you can start reconciling your payments.

 Enjoy a full integration!
 You don't need to record transaction manually anymore.

 .. note::
     You only have to provide your credentials the first time.
-Once done, Odoo will synchronize with PayPal every 4 hours automatically.
+Once done, Twenty20 will synchronize with PayPal every 4 hours automatically.